 - Click the Download database button.

 - Copy and paste the data into a spreadsheet or another software type for easier manipulation.
 Filter the data in the connectionType column to take out all mobile connections.
 Note that while not all of the remaining IP addresses may pertain to fixed routers, you at least disregard all mobile device Internet devices like dongles.

 Central to one’s success in accurate router geolocation is the quality of information an IP geolocation database provides.
-To help you choose the right service for your needs, read this comparison of four of the best available options.

 Router Geolocation Applications Aided by IP Geolocation Database Use